 Family business leaders describe their role as the “drivers of change”, not the “passengers”.

 The roundtable participants agreed that business transformation includes everything that is important to the family business and the business family which includes — but is not solely focused on — its technology and operating systems.
-They emphasised the importance of distinguishing digital transformation as an enabler of change from the broad transformation that might be required across most of the business itself.
+They emphasized the importance of distinguishing digital transformation as an enabler of change from the broad transformation that might be required across most of the business itself.

 Sustainability and the environmental, social and corporate governance (ESG) agendas of the family business and the business family are also becoming new driving forces behind the need to transform the business.
-They recognise that ESG links back to the shared purpose of the family and the culture of the business.
+They recognize that ESG links back to the shared purpose of the family and the culture of the business.
 It also helps drives the choices that customers make, strives to ensure the supply chain is ethical, and makes it a priority to collect and report accurate data that gauges the impact of their actions.

 I think of business transformation as a spectrum.
 A lot of family businesses sorted out their back offices during the pandemic to save costs and manage their liquidity.
 As the pandemic wore on, it became evident that online trading was getting bigger, and they had to respond to what customers were demanding.
 That is now evolving further and influencing customer choice, including how customers respond to the companies they deal with, based on their ESG strategies and impact.